Updated: December 15, 2022

 Your business has so many other areas to worry about these days.
 You need to promote loyalty programs, encourage referrals, beef up your social media following, and build an email marketing list.
 You can pursue this while also dealing with your overstock.

 - Set Benchmark Spends – You can also set spending thresholds that come with a free item.
-Usually, these start around $25 or $50, and are an easy way to increase the perceived value of a product.
+Usually, these start around $25 or $50, and are an easy way to enhance the perceived value of a product.
 It increases average spending, nullifying the loss of giving away an item.

 You might have tried some of the strategies above and didn’t see much of a change.
 Or perhaps you don’t have the time to put into the marketing.
 So here are a few ideas you can throw in late in the game.